Fear God, Not People, 1-12

-Luke 12:1 Meanwhile, when a crowd of many thousands had gathered, so that they were trampling on one another, Jesus began to speak first to his disciples, saying: “Be on your guard against the yeast of the Pharisees, which is hypocrisy.
+12:1 Meanwhile, when many thousands of the crowd had gathered so that they were trampling on one another, Jesus began to speak first to his disciples, “Be on your guard against the yeast of the Pharisees, which is hypocrisy.
+12:2 Nothing is hidden that will not be revealed, and nothing is secret that will not be made known.
+12:3 So then whatever you have said in the dark will be heard in the light, and what you have whispered in private rooms will be proclaimed from the housetops.

-Luke 12:4 “I tell you, my friends, do not be afraid of those who kill the body and after that can do no more.
-12:5 But I will show you whom you should fear: Fear him who, after the killing of the body, has power to throw you into hell.
-Yes, I tell you, fear him.
+12:4 “I tell you, my friends, do not be afraid of those who kill the body, and after that have nothing more they can do.
+12:5 But I will warn you whom you should fear: Fear the one who, after the killing, has authority to throw you into hell.
+Yes, I tell you, fear him!
+12:6 Aren’t five sparrows sold for two pennies?
+Yet not one of them is forgotten before God.
+12:7 In fact, even the hairs on your head are all numbered.
+Do not be afraid; you are more valuable than many sparrows.

 ‘It is noteworthy that in both Gospels, immediately after the warning that the condemnation of God is to be feared, comes the encouragement that the protecting love of God is to be trusted: the God who takes note of the fall of a single sparrow knows every hair of his children’s heads.’
 (Lk 12:6-7; Mt 10:29-31) (HSB)